chatthana/bookstore-api/README.md

 However, the Book entities are managed using the remote service which is also managed by the repository.

 Note: The unit testing module is not yet complete and the API documentation (Swagger w/ Open API) is under construction

+### Utilities for Docker users
+The docker-compose.yml containing the definition for MongoDB is provided in this repository and Docker users can efficiently use it to aviod deploying MongoDB manually on their machines.

+Please note that the volume is also bound within the root directory with the directory named as "data"